-The LV family incorporates internal ESD protection circuits on all pins.
-The inputs, and the open-drain output, use a proprietary "snapback" type ESD clamp from each pin to GND, which allows the pins to exceed the supply voltage (V+).
-While shown as Zener diodes, snapbacks momentarily "short" and go low impedance (like an SCR) when the threshold is exceeded, as opposed to clamping to a defined voltage like a Zener.
-There is no ESD clamp from the inputs to V+.
+The TLV90xx-Q1 family incorporates internal ESD protection circuits on all pins.
+The inputs, and the open-drain output, use a proprietary "snapback" type ESD clamp from each pin to V-, which allows the pins to exceed the supply voltage (V+).
+While shown as Zener diodes, snapback "short" and go low impedance (like an SCR) when the threshold is exceeded, as opposed to clamping to a defined voltage like a Zener.

-The open-drain output protection also consists of a ESD clamp between the output and GND to allow the output to be pulled above V+ to a maximum of 5.5V.
-There is no ESD clamp from the output to V+.
+The TLV902x-Q1 open-drain output protection also consists of a ESD clamp between the output and V- to allow the output to be pulled above V+ to a maximum of 5.5V.